KadinHarris/comp360_sp26/projects/project3_particles.md

 ## Part 5: Your Particle Creation

 Create your own particle scene!
-I expect you to implement at least one new *closure factory* (that is, `make-x`) and at least one new tail recursion function (that is, `do-y`, tail-recursively).
+I expect you to implement at least one of each of the following:
+ - a new *closure factory* (that is, `make-x`)
+ - a new tail recursive function (that is, `do-y`, tail-recursively)
+ - an extension/improvement to a previous feature
+ - a proper context

 New Closure Ideas:
  - Repulsion from a point